petreboy14/node-netflix/README.md

   - `user`: string.
 A username who has access to the database.
 This can be left blank if guest has access.
   - `password`: string.
 The password for the user if one is specified.

-The caching and persistence options in the configuration are set to false by default because I don't want to assume that the user of this module will want all the power of storing movie data in caches or databases but they are recommended to be both confgured for performance reasons.
+The caching and persistence options in the configuration are set to false by default because I don't want to assume that the user of this module will want all the power of storing movie data in caches or databases but they are recommended to be both configured for optimal performance.
 The details of what is persisted and/or cached and why are described below in their respective sections.

 ## Usage